Country Living in a Cariboo Valley

 vegetables growing in a small garden plot

-We usually neglect the rails on our decks, balconies and patio.
+We usually overlook using the rails on our decks, balconies and patio.
 You can create good planter boxes on these railings and expand your gardening space considerably.

 Make sure the railings are strong enough to hold the boxes.
-And make sure they are deep enough to hold the plants roots!
+And make sure the garden boxes are deep enough to hold the plants roots!
 Certain vegetables have much longer roots than others.

 spinach, carrots and lettuce growing in garden rows

-8. Prioritize high-yield crops to get the most out of a small garden
+8. Prioritize High-Yield Crops to Get the Most out of a Small Vegetable Garden

 Since you may not be able to plant everything you want on the small piece of land, you may consider prioritizing crops which will give a higher yield.

-Crops like lettuce and radishes are perfect for this.
+Crops like lettuce, kale, chard, and radishes are perfect for this.
 They have a shorter growing span and they deliver high yields.

 Tomatoes growing in containers on a deck